How to Write First-Rate Protocols for an Atopic Dermatitis Study - Focus: STUDY DESIGN

 An intraindividual study involves applying different study products (and/or different concentrations) to several target places on a person’s body.
 There are many advantages to using an intraindividual design, including a reduction in both inter-subject variability and in the number of subjects required to attain significance.

-In a study that was published in November 2019 and in which Innovaderm participated, 40 adult patients had 2 AD lesions of identical severity randomly assigned to crisaborole or a vehicle applied twice daily for 2 weeks.
+In a study that was published in November 2019 and in which Innovaderm participated, 40 adult patients had two AD lesions of identical severity randomly assigned to crisaborole or a vehicle applied twice daily for two weeks.
 This study involved a biopsy collection and disease severity assessments, including the pruritus numeric rating scale (NRS) of the lesions.

-Lastly, writing a first-rate protocol for a study on AD entails defining the dosage of the study drug and the duration of its treatment.
-In AD trials, the duration should be between 4 and 8 weeks, which is relatively short.
+Lastly, writing a first-rate protocol for a study on AD entails defining the dosage of the related drug and the duration of its treatment.
+In AD trials, the duration should be between four and eight weeks, which is relatively short.
 Indeed, AD is a highly symptomatic disease and treatment should demonstrate efficacy quickly to be commercially viable.
-To learn other tips for writing about treatment duration and key eligibility criteria for a study on AD, click here.

 Conclusion